 It is probably the most debilitating stressor of all, as it can derail all our plans for the future and for the lives of others as well.

-Thankfully, while these 7 common financial stress are real and extremely daunting, there is hope!
+Thankfully, while these 7 common financial stress is real and extremely daunting, there is hope!
 There is always a way for any of us to turn our lives around, and to start doing what is financially right for us and start accumulating wealth for our futures, and to turn our dreams into reality with that wealth.

 It is not too late!